Professor Layton and the Eternal Diva: Plot

-With Melina's cover blown, Descole captures her and reveals his true plan: to use the Detragan in concert with Melina's singing to raise Ambrosia by playing a pair of melodies found in the island's stone seal - the Song of the Stars and the Song of the Sea.
-After Descole's attempts fail, he flies into a rage: the Detragan destroys the castle and becomes the controls of a gigantic excavation robot, the Detragiganto, which Descole commands and begins rampaging across the island in a desperate attempt to uncover Ambrosia by force.
-Layton and company escape the castle, and Layton and Luke fly in their makeshift helicopter to save Melina.

-During the chaos, Melina tries to stop Descole, but he knocks her over the side of the robot, where she holds on for her life.
-Luke rescues Melina while Layton duels with Descole on top of the Detragiganto, and reveals that Descole had overlooked a third melody hidden in the seal, the Song of the Sun.
-Again, Melina sings as Layton takes the Detragan's controls, and this time, the ruins of Ambrosia do indeed rise, infuriating Descole even further.
-He lunges at Layton, believing that the ruins belong only to him, but merely damages the control panel instead, throwing the Detragiganto out of control and causing it to heavily damage itself.
-Descole falls off the machine and disappears while Layton, Luke and Melina escape.
+Descole captures Melina and reveals his own motive: to use the Detragan in concert with Melina's singing to raise Ambrosia by playing a pair of melodies found in the island's stone seal, the Song of the Stars and the Song of the Sea.
+However, his attempts fail, and he turns the Detragan into a gigantic excavation robot, the Detragiganto, which destroys the castle and rampages across the island in a desperate attempt to uncover Ambrosia by force.
+After the group escapes the castle, Layton and Luke fly the makeship helicopter to rescue Melina.
+Luke saves Melina from falling off the ship as Layton duels Descole on top of the Detragiganto.
+During the duel, Layton reveals that Descole had overlooked a third melody hidden in the seal: the Song of the Sun.
+Again, Melina sings as Layton takes control of the Detragan.
+The ruins of Ambrosia rise, angering Descole even further and causing him to lunge at Layton.
+However, he damages the control panel and falls off the machine.
+Layton, Luke, and Melina escape the Detragiganto as it destroys itself.

-In the aftermath of the rise of Ambrosia, Melina decides she cannot take over Janice's life, and, after bidding farewell to her father, Luke and Layton, her spirit leaves Janice's body.
-Whistler plays one last song on the remains of the Detragan, and Janice, now in control of her body again, sings for Melina's memory.
-As the sun rises over the island, Layton concludes that the true "eternal life" of the people of Ambrosia comes from people in the modern age still speaking tales of them and their beloved Queen.
+Melina decides she cannot take over Janice's life, and, after bidding farewell to her father, Luke, and Layton, her spirit leaves Janice's body, returning Janice control of her body.
+Whistler plays one last song on the remains of the Detragan, and Janice sings for Melina's memory.
+As the sun rises over the island, Layton concludes that the true "eternal life" of the people of Ambrosia comes from people in the modern age still speaking tales of them and their beloved queen.
 Luke wonders if Melina could have been a reincarnation of the queen of Ambrosia, and Layton reminds him of the legend: that Ambrosia would rise again when its beloved queen returned.